aquait-co-jp/claude-mirror/README.md

-# Claude Code but with OpenAI Models 🧙‍♂️🔄 ¯\\_(ツ)_/¯
+# Claude Code with Any Provider 🧙‍♂️🔄

-**Use Claude Code with OpenAI Models** 🤝
+**Use Claude Code with OpenAI, Azure, Databricks and More** 🤝

-A proxy server that lets you use Claude Code with OpenAI models like GPT-4o / gpt-4.5 and o3-mini. 🌉
+A proxy server that lets you use Claude Code with OpenAI models like GPT-4o, Azure OpenAI deployments, or Databricks endpoints. 🌉

 ![Claude Code but with OpenAI Models](pic.png)